The Patient Perspective: Do Patients Find Pharmaceutical Ads Relevant?

 • 10% asked their doctor for a prescription.

 It’s clear that pharmaceutical ads play an important role in educating patients and influencing them to seek out more information through web searches, conversations with their doctor, or speaking with other people taking that prescription.
-When patients feel more informed about their treatment options, they are more likely to adhere to medications.
+Patients who feel more informed about their treatment options are more likely to adhere to medications.

 These findings clearly demonstrate that there is a great opportunity for pharma marketers to go beyond GRPs and take advantage of personalization and more advanced HIPAA-compliant targeting to improve the relevance of the pharmaceutical ads they serve to patients and providers.
 A more informed patient leads to more informed discussions with their physicians, improved trust, better adherence to treatment, and ultimately, better health outcomes.